Hudson Fire sparked by structure fire in Bastrop County

 Fire crews worked on mop-up throughout the day Monday, as well as containing the area.

-On Monday, at 6:30 p.m., fire management is lifting the evacuation notice for residences along Gotier Trace Road and homes off of Park Road 1C between Alum Creek and Cottletown, except for the homes off of Pines Park Drive.
+On Monday, at 6:30 p.m., fire management lifted the evacuation notice for residences along Gotier Trace Road and homes off of Park Road 1C between Alum Creek and Cottletown, except for the homes off of Pines Park Drive.
+Residents will need proof of residency to gain access to the area.

 "For residents who are evacuated, fire managers would like you to know that we know it is difficult to be away from your home.
 We are doing everything possible to get you back into your house as quickly as possible," said Hines.